MaxwellWilliams/guavascript/README.md

 * Fix #3 (the Iki subgrammar).
 We extended (+=) the language when he really wanted us to override (:=) it.
 * Finish introduction
+ * List other key points to include here:
 * Finish examples
 * Write Ohm grammar for guavascript and test against examples